Tuesday, November 8, 2011

 I am currently blaming my bad biscuit-making on the fact that I do not have access to the flours that are in Alabama.
 My Mama never used anything other than Martha White Self-Rising, and my Uncle John swears by White Lily Self-Rising.
 You can't get that exact kind in Kansas, that I know of.

-My husband finally caught on to the fact that I'm missing a bread gene.
-He called me Sugar and told me not to worry about it - that HE was going to try making some bread for us.
+My sweet friend finally caught on to the fact that I'm missing a bread gene.
+He called me Sugar and told me not to worry about it - that HE is going to make some bread for us when he has time.
 He's a great cook too - but I am not about to let him get the best of me with a dern biscuit!

 I've decided to put an end to the worry.
 I'm going to try biscuit recipes until I get it right.
-I sure do want to make good biscuits for a man who calls me Sugar on such a regular basis.
+I sure do want to make good biscuits for a man who calls me Sugar.

 Best Blessings and Good Biscuits!